 inFamous is a fairly new exclusive to the PlayStation family yet, after two full retail outings and one downloadable adventure we’re getting an inFamous Collection.
 Is Cole McGrath’s story enough to warrant a full collection of games are is this one set of games that was better left alone?

 Sucker Punch Productions weren’t very well known until 2002 when they released their breakout hit, Sly Cooper and the Thievius Racoonus on the PlayStation 2.
-The game spawned 2 sequels and was one of the most beloved games on the platform.
+The game spawned 2 sequels and were some of the most beloved games on the platform.
 When Sucker Punch shifted development to the PlayStation 3 after launch, they wanted to go a darker route and chose to begin development on their open-world action game, inFamous.

 Players take the role of Cole McGrath, an ordinary bike messenger who happens to be the origin of a massive explosion that destroys part of the game’s setting, Empire City.
 Cole awakens with extraordinary electrical powers.
 The second game focuses on The Beast, a creature of untold power that Cole must eventually face or join.
 In Festival of Blood, the story tells of the vampire, Bloody Mary and Cole’s struggle against her.

 The interesting thing about inFamous is the fact that it has a Karma system which plays into the way the story goes along though.
 If players perform good deeds throughout their story, they will unlock different powers and different missions than those they would get if they took the evil route.
 The people of Empire City will praise you or fear you accordingly.
 Actions that affect your Karma are things like helping people in the streets that are wounded or killing them, restraining Conduit (the game’s henchmen) members or using Bio-Leech which takes their life away, and other various moments in the game where the player has to make a choice.
 The endings in each game are different depending on said choices.